grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Integrations/05 Cloud APM/01 Grafana Cloud.md

 #### Metric configuration

-Each entry in `metrics` parameter can be an object with following keys:
+Each entry in the `metrics` parameter can be an object with the following keys:

 | Name                              | Description                                                                                                                                                                                                                                                                                       |
 |-----------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|